perennialAutodidact/Javascript/shreddit.io/README.md

 * Interface for pairing chords with compatible scales

-* Support for displaying chord formulas on neck

 * Step sequencers for drum and chord rhythms

 * Display probabilities of particular chords following user's selected chord

 * Identify chords based on user-placed markers

+# Complete:

+* Support for displaying chord formulas on neck